 Can you keep what you find

-If you find something whether or not you can legally keep it depends on:
+If you find something, whether or not you can legally keep it depends on:

 - where it has been left or found

-- whether it is lost or abandoned, and
+- whether it is lost or abandoned

-As a general rule when you find goods that you know don't belong to you they can be handed in to the police or a lost and found office if you found it in a public place like a bus or train.
+As a general rule, when you find objects that you know don't belong to you, they can be handed in to the police or a lost property office if you found them in a public place, like a bus or train.

 Can you keep treasure

-- decide that the object(s) do not need to be kept, and should be returned to the finder, or
+- the object doesn't need to be kept and should be returned to the finder

-- decide that the objects should be kept for a museum.
-If this happens the finder may be paid a reward, based on the value of the object(s).
+- the object should be kept for a museum.
+If this happens, the finder might be paid a reward, based on the value of the object.

-It is always to your advantage to report the find at once, to make a careful note of where you found the objects, and to make sure that you do not damage the object(s), for example by cleaning them.
+It's always to your advantage to report the find at once, make a careful note of where you found the object and make sure that you don't damage it, for example by cleaning it.